allegory-software/allegory-sdk/lua/mdbx_query_impl.md

 facts, to reshape `q.or_` into `q.in_`, etc.) without re-parsing anything.

-**3. `compile()` entry**
+**Compilation**
-This one function does everything from here on, in a single recursive pass — recursive because a subquery (in `exists()`, `in_()`, or a join source) gets compiled too, with this relation as its parent scope.
-It's triggered lazily by the first terminal call, remembers which terminal kind (`rows`, `count`, `exists`, ...) it was compiled for, and refuses to compile again for a different kind.
-Why lazy: a relation might be embedded as someone else's subquery and never compiled standalone at all.
+Compilation does everything in a single recursive pass — recursive because a subquery (in `exists()`, `in_()`, or join) gets compiled too, with this rel as its parent scope.
+It's triggered lazily by the first terminal call or by a call to `prepare()`.

-**4. `resolve_sources`**
+**Resolving sources**
-In: the raw `source`/`joins` list.
-Out: a `members` list — one entry per table or nested relation participating in this query, each with a name (its alias) and the fields it can supply.
-This step also flattens "fragments" — an unaliased relation passed to `join()` isn't a subquery, it's just a way to group several joined tables so `left_join()` can treat the whole group as one atomic optional unit; its members get merged straight into this relation's member list, and its `where()` conditions get merged into the join's `on` condition.
-(See the deep dive below.)
+In: the raw `joins` list.
+Out: a `sources` list — one entry per table or nested rel participating in this query, each with a name (its alias) and the fields it can supply.
+This step also flattens join groups: an unaliased rel passed to `join()` isn't a subquery, it's just a way to group several joined tables so `left_join()` can treat the whole group as one atomic optional unit; its sources get merged straight into this rel's source list, and its `where()` conditions get merged into the join's `on` condition (for left joins) or into rel's `where()` condition list (for inner and cross joins).

-**5. Output name maps**
+**Output column maps**
 Before any name gets resolved, the compiler needs to know what `select()`/`group()` produce as named outputs, because some later expressions (like `order_by()` after a `group()`) bind against *those* names instead of table columns.

-**6. Scope + `bind_expr`** — name resolution
+**Column binding**
-This walks every expression tree stored anywhere in the relation and rewrites each `q.col()` node in place to point at a real field: which member, which column.
+This walks every expression tree stored anywhere in the rel and rewrites each `q.col()` node in place to point at a real field: which source, which column.
 It uses a different lookup scope depending on where the expression sits — `where()`/join `on` look up table fields, `having()` looks up group outputs, `select()` after a `group()` looks up group outputs, and so on.
 Nested relations get a "parent scope" chained